carlosh93/SFR_HB-IRIT-UIS/README.md

 ### 3. Transformation of tumor masks

-Then, the tumor masks provided by the challenge are automatically transformed with the geometric operations: zoom, rotation and translation.
+Then, the tumor masks provided by the challenge are automatically transformed with the geometric operations: zoom, rotation, and translation.
 Specifically, our code generates a new tumor mask for each new case to be generated.
+This step provides a second contribution to the data augmentation.

 ### 4. Generation of new masks: edges + tumor